Understanding Arthroscopy of the Elbow London: A Small Procedure for Joint Repair

 During the procedure:

-1. Small incisions: The surgeon makes a few small incisions (less than 1 cm) around your elbow.
+1. Small incisions: The surgeon makes a few small incisions (each less than 0.4 inch) around your elbow.

-2. Arthroscope insertion: A thin, flexible tube with a camera (arthroscope) is inserted through one incision.
+2. Arthroscope insertion: The arthroscope, a thin, flexible tube with a camera at its tip is inserted through one opening.

-3. Joint visualization: Sterile fluid is pumped into the joint to inflate it, allowing clear visualization on a screen.
+3. Joint visualization: Sterile fluid is pumped into the joint to inflate it to allow for visualization on a screen.

-4. Treatment with tiny instruments: Other instruments are inserted through other small incisions, allowing the surgeon to diagnose and treat issues like:
+4. Treatment with tiny instruments: Other instruments are inserted through others small cuts to diagnose and treat conditions such as:

-• Removing loose fragments of bone or cartilage
+• Getting rid of any loose bone or cartilage particles

 • Trimming inflamed tissue (synovitis)

-• Releasing scar tissue (adhesions) or stiffness (contractures)
+• Breaking up scar tissue (adhesions) or tightness (contractures)

-• Minimally invasive: Smaller incisions compared to traditional open surgery, leading to:
+• Minimally invasive: – Smaller incisions as compared to traditional open surgery, resulting in:

 • Reduced stiffness

-• Diagnostic: To identify the cause of pain, stiffness, or limited movement, such as arthritis, loose fragments, or scar tissue.
+• Diagnostic: To find out the cause of pain, stiffness or restricted movement (such as arthritis, loose fragments or scar tissue).

 • Contractures (stiffness)